KnownStormChaser/master-weather-model-list/models/ocean_models/regional/uk/amm15-nws.md

 ## Relationship to other entries

 - **Coupled counterpart:** **[AMM15-WW3 (NWS wave)](../../../wave_models/regional/uk/amm15-ww3-uk.md)** — the wave half of the same coupled executable, on the same domain and delivery grid, distributed in the same AWS bucket and sharing the Copernicus static file set.
 The strongest companion link in the repository.
-Both products also share the same operator history (see *Version history*) and the same unresolved WAVEWATCH III version question (see *Coupling*).
+Both products share the same operator history (see *Version history*), and the wave model version discrepancy between the two PUMs is resolved from AWS file metadata (see *Coupling*).

 - **Reciprocal boundary exchange with the Baltic.** This product takes its **Baltic** boundary (T, S, barotropic u and v) from **[BAL MFC-NEMO](../../regional/sweden/bal-mfc-nemo.md)** (`BALTICSEA_ANALYSISFORECAST_PHY_003_006`); that product in turn takes its **western** boundary from this one, at Orkney–Norway and the English Channel. **The two feed each other at their shared boundary.** Neither PUM mentions the other direction — it only surfaces from reading both.
 This is a mutual dependency, not a nesting hierarchy, so neither product is the other's parent.